67 entries in Development

 I don't like mixing HTML and PHP when I build my forms.
 Instead I like to keep my HTML completely clean, then if a form needs to be pre-filled (for example retrieving a bunch of database results), get JavaScript to fill it in for me after the page has loaded.

-This plugin supports full PHP naming and deep data structures, as well as checkbox arrays and other non-standard UI controls.
 The plugin can be used as part of your AJAX toolkit, or for separating server-side code from HTML by populating a form after the page has loaded eg:

 $('form').populate({text:'text', radio:1})